jsalgg/evernote-react/README.md

 A simple Evernote clone focused on decluttering your life and helping you stay on track.

 This app has a niche!
 That niche is food!
-Write your daily food logs for health, dieting, and ny other food needs!
+Write your daily food logs for health, dieting, and any other food needs!

+Foot-Note-Node is the Heroku domain, but it should hve been Food-note-node.
+That was my mistake.

 MVPS for this project include:
 * Notes